kubeedge/website/content/en/blog/release-v1.3/index.md

 +++
-title = "KubeEdge v1.3 Announcement"
+title = "KubeEdge v1.3 is live!"
 date = 2020-05-30
 lastmod = 2020-05-30

 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
-authors = ["Yin Ding"]
+authors = ["Yin Ding", "Kevin Wang"]

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "cloud native", "iot", "iiot", "release v1.3", "v1.3"] categories = ["General", "Announcements"] summary = "KubeEdge v1.3 is released."
+tags = ["KubeEdge", "kubeedge", "edge computing", "kubernetes edge computing", "K8S edge orchestration", "edge computing platform", "cloud native", "iot", "iiot", "release v1.3", "v1.3"] categories = ["General", "Announcements"] summary = "KubeEdge v1.3 is live!"

 # Projects (optional).
 #   Associate this post with one or more of your projects.